Who We Are

 Professor George Earl (NAHC: Manager Research & Industry Insights)

-Professor Earl has a PhD in Institutional Investment in Low Income Housing from QUT; and qualifications in project management, property development and quantity surveying.
+Professor Earl has a PhD "research topic Institutional Investment in Low Income Housing" from QUT; and qualifications in project management, property development and quantity surveying.
 He holds an adjunct professorship at Griffith University.

 A career spanning 50 years includes construction & development (during which time he managed property development projects valued at over $5 billion AUD) and academia.
 His final FT academic roles included Dean of Business, Technology and Sustainable Development and Dean of the Institute of Sustainable Development & Architecture at Bond University, which followed senior academic leadership roles at the Queensland University of Technology, National University of Singapore, The University of Queensland and the University of New South Wales.
 He has received over $6 million in research grants and published over 100 papers.